alephium/docs/docs/wallet/extension-wallet/dapp.md

 }
 ```

-Please refer to the [Getting Started](../dapps/getting-started#compiling-your-contracts) page
+Please refer to the [Getting Started](../../dapps/getting-started#compiling-your-contracts) page
 for more details about how to compile smart contracts into artifacts that can be used in your
 dApp.
+More on the Ralph programming language, check out the [language reference](../../ralph/language-reference).
 In this case, we assume that the compiled artifact for `HelloWorld` is located at
 `../artifacts/hello_world.ral.json`

 ```ts